 Wood Router Basics

-Whether you use a router made long before you were born, like the 1950s Stanley or one of the technologically advanced models built today, either machine can perform a range of essential woodworking tasks that can’t be bested by any other power tool.
-If you’re a woodworking novice, I’ll go so far as to say it should rank near the top of your “short list” of tools to buy first, even ahead of a table saw — routers are that useful.
+Whether you use a router made long before you were born or one of the technologically advanced models built today, either machine can perform a range of essential woodworking tasks that can’t be bested by any other power tool.
+If you’re a woodworking novice, a router should rank near the top of your “short list” of tools to buy first, even ahead of a table saw — routers are that useful.

 A router can help you turn sharp edges into decorative profiles of all sorts.
 It will machine dadoes and grooves, rabbets, dovetails, mortises, tenons, box joints and more.
 Need to duplicate a bunch of parts?
 That’s no problem for a router and a template.
 It can even surface plane, joint edges flat, carve lettering, cut circles and bore holes.
 The “can-do” list goes on and on.

-Plunge bases turn that relationship on its ear: the motor clamps into a top housing on the base, and the housing can be raised or lowered on two spring-loaded metal posts to adjust the cutting depth — here, the motor is “fixed,” but the base plunges it to different depths.
+Plunge base routers turn that relationship on its ear: the motor clamps into a top housing on the base, and the housing can be raised or lowered on two spring-loaded metal posts to adjust the cutting depth — here, the motor is “fixed,” but the base plunges it to different depths.
 You control cutting depth using an adjustable rod that makes contact with a stepped and swiveling turret.
-Each click of the turret changes the cutting depth incrementally by about 1/8″, and those changes can be read off of a depth scale behind the rod.
+Plunge bases can feature one or two handles.
+They are also available for some compact and cordless routers.

 The bottom end of the motor’s spindle that holds the cutting bit is tapered on the inside and threaded on the outside.
 A slotted, tapered collet fits into it and grips the shanks of router bits around their circumference like a vise.